NFL on Thanksgiving Day: Prime time games (NFLN & NBC)

-During the time when NFL Network held the broadcast rights the prime time game, from 2007 to 2011 they gave out the "Pudding Pie Award" for MVPs.
+During the years when NFL Network held the broadcast rights of the prime time game, from 2007 to 2011, they gave out the "Pudding Pie Award" for MVPs.
 The award was an actual pie.
 In 2009, NFL Network gave Brandon Marshall a pumpkin pie rather than the chocolate pudding pie of the previous two years.

 NBC, which carried Thanksgiving afternoon games through 1997, did not issue an MVP award during that time.
 NBC began broadcasting the Thanksgiving prime time game in 2012, at which point the MVP award was added.
 From 2012 to 2015, the NBC award was referred to as the "Madden Thanksgiving Player-of-the-Game", honoring John Madden (who announced NBC games from 2006 to 2008).
 The award then became the "Sunday Night Football on Thanksgiving Night Player of the Game" in 2016.
 It is typically awarded to multiple players on the winning team.
 In the first few years, the award specifically went to players on both offense and defense, but in recent years, there have been no quotas for each phase.
 The winning players are presented with ceremonial game balls and, as a gesture to Madden, a cooked turkey leg.
 The 2021 award also featured a turkey leg statuette in addition to legs prepared and seasoned by local chef (and former NBC star) Emeril Lagasse.